Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 > "Learing spells is no easy task, it requires some wits and knowledge."

 Magic has been overhauled by the use of [Spell Tutor](https://www.nexusmods.com/skyrimspecialedition/mods/45275).
-Learning spell now has a chance to fail entirely, based on your training in the magic skills.
+Learning spell requires now multiple attempts and steps, based on your training in the magic skills.
 However, via the use of [Odin](https://www.nexusmods.com/skyrimspecialedition/mods/46000) which improves the magic system alongside staves and scrolls, [ScrollScribe](https://www.nexusmods.com/skyrimspecialedition/mods/32439) also allows you to create new scrolls without needing to have the levels of aptitude to join the College in Winterhold.
 But those who really want to become a powerful mage, need to look into [Forgotten Magic Redone](https://www.nexusmods.com/skyrimspecialedition/mods/12711), it provides the possibility to level up your spells to new heights!
+[Arcanum](https://www.nexusmods.com/skyrimspecialedition/mods/65221) provides a great variety of spells as well for those who want to further specialise.

+Being an aspiring mage is hard.
+You have to overcome the difficulties of learning new spells while also keeping your natural resources in mind

+*I recommend any mage to dive at least into 3 schools of magic and only tackle advanced questlines if you got at least 2 or 3 different types of damaging spells*

 ### Leveling, Crafting & Alchemy